-Gold mineralization is processed at the SIGMC Lefroy Mill.
-Material is processed in batches and SLM is credited with the recovery actually achieved.
-The Lefroy Mill flowsheet is a conventional gold circuit with SAG milling with a production capacity of 4.8 Mt/a.
-After milling, a gravity circuit recovers the gravity recoverable gold from the ore, with this gold treated separately to produce bullion.
+The Beta Hunt gold mineralization is toll processed at nearby gold mills.
+Three mills were used in 2016, Lefroy Mill owned by SIGMC, Jubilee Mill owned by Westgold Resources Limited and Greenfields Mill owned by FMR Investments Pty Ltd. Material is treated in batches of between 20 - 80 kt and SLM is credited with the actual gold produced and recovery achieved.
+All three mill flowsheets use a conventional gold circuit with SAG or Ball milling.
+The mills vary in production capacity with 4.8 Mt/a at SIGMC, 1.2 Mt/a at Jubilee to 1.1 Mt/a at Greenfields.
+In each mill after milling, a gravity circuit recovers the gravity recoverable gold from the ore, with this gold treated separately to produce bullion.
 The mill cyclone overflow product flows to a leach circuit.
 The pregnant solution reports to, carbon adsorption tanks followed by an acid wash and elution before the electrowinning circuit produces a calcine for smelting.
-Tailings are alternately deposited on two paddock-type tailings facilities, which are constructed upstream.